3 Things Destroying Social Connection in Your Hybrid Workplace

 Two of the most common commute regret scenarios are:

-• Opening the door to a cacophony of conversation because everyone has come in.
-You still don’t get to sit near your colleagues or work bestie, and the guy in the cubicle next door is giving you a running commentary on ticking off his to-do list.
-Someone’s stolen the meeting room you booked and refuses to leave, and there’s no soundproof office pods you can lock yourself into to actually get some work done
+- Opening the door to a cacophony of conversation.
+Everyone has come in.
+You still don’t get to sit near your colleagues or work bestie, and the guy in the cubicle next door is giving you a running commentary on ticking off his to-do list

 What makes it difficult to repair a shoddy workplace experience is that there are so many different things that must be done behind the scenes and come together perfectly.
 Without pulling them off, workplace experience won’t set the stage for the right types of connection to happen.